Top 10 Best Sites

 Bragging Rights: a repository for sharing stories

-Initially set up around his novel of the same name, Daniel Handler’s site is now a place dumpees can go to and talk about their pain.
-Stories are heartbreaking, funny, truthful and every other feeling all rolled into one list.
+Initially set up around his novel of the same name, Daniel Handler’s site is now a place for newly single men and women who want to talk about their experiences.
+Their stories can be heartbreaking, funny, truthful, empowering, complicated, and unbelievably brave.
 Breakup tales are categorized with such headers as “I Can’t Believe How Disgusting You Were!”
 “You Didn’t Watch ‘Glee’ with Me” and “He Didn’t Fight for Me.”
 Trust me, this is a must-read if you’re getting over someone and feeling alone.

 Bragging Rights: experience both sides of getting dumped